angoldst/Sleep_Diary_Calculator/README.md

 To run:
 - Open VPN connection
+- Make sure you opened all the files by opening the project ('Sleep_Diary_Calculator.Rproj')
 - Edit subject_list.csv to only include the subjects you want to run the report for
 - Generate the report by running: `source('./run_report.R')